oracle-livelabs/goldengate/oci-ggs/create/create-gb.md

 ## Task 4: Create the target connection and unlock the GGADMIN user

-Now, follow the steps below to connect the target Autonomous Data Warehouse \(ADW\) instance.
+Follow the steps below to connect the target Autonomous Data Warehouse \(ADW\) instance.

 1. Use the Oracle Cloud Console navigation menu to navigate back to **GoldenGate**.